 This walk is a little different!
-You will begin by walking along a stone footpath built into the cliffs, followed by a stroll through some gardens and along the promenade towards Troon South Beach.
-You will be treated to spectacular views across the Firth of Clyde.
-There is an excellent play park for the kids too.
+You will begin by walking along a stone footpath built into the cliffs, followed by a stroll through some gardens and along the promenade towards Troon South Beach where there is an excellent play park for the kids to enjoy.
+If cliffs don’t sound like your cup of tea, walk across the Ballast Bank instead – you will be treated to spectacular views across the Firth of Clyde on a clear day.

-Buggy friendly (the path along the cliffs is narrow in places so if you prefer take the higher path both ways – see below for photos and more info)
+Buggy friendly (the path along the cliffs is narrow in places so you may prefer to walk along the Ballast Bank path both ways – see below for photos and more info)

 Download the route to your mobile phone HERE (Viewranger app required)

 Parking available on the sea front just off Harbour Road, Troon

 Route: At the very end of the car park the path down onto the cliffs is really obvious.
 There is a higher option if you don’t fancy the cliffs – it starts from the same point and heads up over a wide grassy embankment, Ballast Bank.
 At the end of the cliff you are led onto Titchfield Road.
 Turn right to follow it along all the way to the South Beach Play Park.
 Return via same route.

 WALK REVIEW: 6th January 2016

 A coastal walk today!
 When I told Nathan this morning that we would be walking along a cliff he wasn’t too sure of the safety of such an idea, concerned that might fall into the sea… However once there he was super excited and really enjoyed himself.
 The tide was out and it was a calm day.
 I remember my dad bringing me here for walks when I was wee but I hadn’t been along the path for years so it was like taking a trip down memory lane.